-EMERGING MARKETS-Latam FX up on prospect of Democrat senate; Oil exporters lead gains
+EMERGING MARKETS-Latam FX up on prospect of Democrat senate; oil exporters lead gains

 "If you think of the key drivers of EM risk assets - on the monetary side - it's negative rates.
 It effectively means that capital is being moved out of the U.S. into the rest of the world," said Polina Kurdyavko, head of emerging markets at BlueBay Asset Management.

-Brazil's real BRBY was flat in early trade, despite data showing an expansion in the country's services sector through December.
+Brazil's real BRBY edged lower, despite data showing an expansion in the country's services sector through December.

 Latin America's largest economy is among the worst hit in the world by the coronavirus, and the country is racing to ramp up vaccinations amid a renewed surge in infections.